Professor Robert Chia

-Robert Chia is Research Professor of Management at the Adam Smith Business School, University of Glasgow.
+Robert Chia is Research Professor of Management at the University of Glasgow Adam Smith Business School.
 He holds a PhD in Organization Studies (Lancaster), an MA with distinction in Organizational Analysis, a Diploma in Training and Development Management, and a Technical Diploma in Mechanical Engineering from the Singapore Polytechnic.
-He is an elected Fellow (by invitation) of the Royal Society for the Encouragement of Arts, Manufactures and Commerce, (FRSA) United Kingdom, as well as an invited member of the Society for the Advancement of Management Studies (SAMS), UK.
+He is an elected Fellow (by invitation) of the Royal Society for the Encouragement of Arts, Manufactures and Commerce, (FRSA) United Kingdom, as well as a former invited member of the Society for the Advancement of Management Studies (SAMS), UK.

 Prior to entering academia, Robert worked for 16 years in aircraft maintenance engineering, manufacturing management and human resource management for a large multinational corporation based in the Asia Pacific.
 As an academic, he has held various positions including professorial appointments at the universities of St Andrews, Aberdeen and Strathclyde prior to taking up his research professorship at the University of Glasgow.
 Robert has consulted extensively with well-known international organizations and institutions such as the International Federation of Red Cross (Geneva), British Airways, BNFL, British Aerospace, Ciba-Geigy and Cathay Pacific Airlines.
 He has been invited to give numerous keynote presentations at major academic conferences as well as in practitioner conferences.

 - Strategic Capabilities, Action & Practice;

 - East-West Mentalities & Predispositions and their Implications for Business Practices.

 - Strategy Process Sub-Plenary EGOS 2014 Symposium, Rotterdam